ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 **Service**

 A service is injected into the main page to retrieve data from the backend.
-To do that, the service makes the following HTTP requests:
+For that purpose, the service makes the following HTTP requests:

 - *Load Images (LI)*: LI request is used to load 10 captured images (and their respective detection results) from the backend.
 A filter is provided which specifies what criteria these images should match.
 The filter options are date (images must be before the given date), type (images must contain at least one pet of the given type), and accuracy (all pets on the images should have accuracy greater than or equal to the specified accuracy).
 LI request is also used to load the next 10 images from the backend.
 In this case, the ID of the last loaded image is also passed to the request so the backend can load the next images with the given filter.
 - *Check New Images (CNI)*: This request checks if there are any new images in the database.
 The ID of the newest image on the frontend has to be provided so the backend can check if there are any new images in the database.